L3akM3-0day/XSSPayloadGenerator/README.md

 [3] PoC Payload

-* First option load a file a generate the output in a file "output.txt"
+* First option load a file and generate the output in a file "output.txt"
 * Second option use the string you provide to generate an xss payload
 * Generate a OpenBugBounty PoC string